 If you give users unlimited website access, your company can suffer lost productivity and reduced bandwidth.
-Uncontrolled Internet surfing can also increase security risks and legal liability.
+Uncontrolled Internet browsing can also increase security risks and legal liability.
 The WebBlocker security subscription gives you control of the websites that are available to your users.

-WebBlocker and Policies
+WebBlocker Actions and Proxy Policies

 WebBlocker and DNS